microsoftgraph/msgraph-sdk-powershell/src/Users.Calendar/Users.Calendar/docs/v1.0-beta/New-MgUserCalendarGroupCalendar.md

     - `[LocationUniqueId <String>]`: For internal use only.
     - `[LocationUniqueIdType <String>]`: locationUniqueIdType
     - `[LocationUri <String>]`: Optional URI representing the location.
-    - `[Locations <IMicrosoftGraphLocation1[]>]`: The locations where the event is held or attended from.
+    - `[Locations <IMicrosoftGraphLocation[]>]`: The locations where the event is held or attended from.
 The location and locations properties always correspond with each other.
 If you update the location property, any prior locations in the locations collection would be removed and replaced by the new location value.
       - `[AddressCity <String>]`: The city.
       - `[AddressCountryOrRegion <String>]`: The country or region.
 It's a free-format string value, for example, 'United States'.
       - `[AddressPostOfficeBox <String>]`: